gunnarmorling/run-detached/README.md

 A notification is sent upon completion of the command executed in the worktree, if your OS supports it:

-* on Mac OS, install Growl and grownnotifier
+* on Mac OS X, the Notification Center is used
 * on Linux, install send-notify

 ## Usage